Los Angeles Unpaid Wages Attorney

 Here are some of the most common forms of wage violations that occur in California:

 Hour violations: It is illegal to fail to pay employees for every hour worked.
-This means that employers cannot require workers to spend time “off the clock.”
-This also means that it is illegal to make employees work through meal or rest breaks, to require unpaid training programs or to fail to pay employees for travel time and waiting time spent on the employer’s premises.
+This means that employers cannot require workers to spend time working “off the clock.”
+This also means that it is illegal to make employees work through meal periods or rest breaks, to require unpaid training programs or to fail to pay employees for travel time and waiting time spent on the employer’s premises.

 An Los Angeles employment lawyer at Strong Advocates can advise you if you should file a wage claim with a state agency or file a lawsuit in court, depending on the facts of your case.
 If a number of workers are affected by the employer’s wage policies, you may have the basis for a class action.
 If you have been denied the wages you rightfully deserve, please contact Strong Advocates at (800) 870-9886 for a comprehensive and confidential consultation.